8ulce28/zkVM-ecdsa-benchmark/README.md

 I ran all benchmarks in a MacBook Pro with Apple Silicon chip.
 It is worth mentioning that Valida does not natively support macOS.
 Thus, I executed Valida benchmarks inside Docker, which likely introduced non-negligible overhead.
 This might explain Valida’s performance gap relative to other zkVMs.

 ## Results
+Results regarding one verification per guest code are shown below.

 | zkVM    | Proof Generation Time (s) | Verification Time (ms) | Proof Size (bytes) | Execution Time (ms) |
 |---------|:----------------:|:-----------------------:|:-----------:|:----------:|
 | SP1     |      11.14       |         763.12          |  9277678    |    55.12   |